Skip to content ↓

-Local Governing Body
+Our Local Governing Board

 Welcome to the Winhills Primary Academy website.

-Winhills is part of a family of 14 schools in the Diamond Learning Partnership Trust; 6 in the St Neots hub, 5 in the Fenland hub, 1 in Peterborough and 2 in Royston.
+Winhills is part of a family of 15 schools in the Diamond Learning Partnership Trust; 6 in the St Neots hub, 6 in the Fenland hub, 1 in Peterborough and 2 in Royston.

 The Local Governing Body (LGB) meets every term to discuss Winhills specific matters.
-In addition to this we have termly Standards meeting where alongside our sister schools, we analyse our strengths and also the areas we need to improve on.
+In addition to this, we have termly Standards meeting where, alongside our sister schools, we analyse our strengths and also the areas we need to improve on.
 We strive to offer the highest standards of education, care and guidance to the young people entrusted to our care.

 We scrutinise data and results regularly and have access to the attainment and achievement of our pupils both within the taught curriculum and throughout their lives within the school; from Little Gems to when they leave us at the end of KS2.